Benjamin Wedro, MD, FACEP, FAAEM

 What is compartment syndrome?

 Compartment syndrome is a condition that occurs when injury causes generalized painful swelling and increased pressure within a compartment to the point that blood cannot supply the muscles and nerves with oxygen and nutrients.
-Muscles in the forearm, lower leg and other body areas are separated by fibrous bands of tissues into compartments, and this fibrous tissue is very inflexible and cannot stretch to accommodate the generalized swelling.
+Muscles in the forearm, lower leg and other body areas are surrounded by fibrous bands of tissues.
+This creates distinct compartments.
+The fibrous tissue is very inflexible and cannot stretch to accommodate the generalized swelling.
 If left untreated, muscles and nerves fail and may eventually die.
-As the compartment syndrome progresses, the structures controlled by the muscles and nerves inside the compartment may fail to function.

 While most often occurring in the forearm and lower leg, compartment syndrome can rarely occur in other parts of the body that have muscles contained in compartments, including the hands and feet.

-Compartment syndrome may be acute due to swelling that arises from injury, or it may be chronic because of exertion usually from athletic exertion.
+Compartment syndrome may occur acutely due to swelling that arises from injury, or it may be chronic because of exertion such as exercise.

 Viewers share their comments